 We are already seeing Australian farmers who feed their cows brewer's grain, citrus pulp and seaweed in an effort to produce more milk.
 It is somewhat reminiscent of the days when cows were fed slop and became diseased:

 Cows are ruminants and they are meant to eat grass.
 It is what their stomachs digest with ease, what keeps them strong and robust and allows them to produce disease-free milk that is high in vital nutrients.
-Healthier cows means no need for anti-biotics and farmers who produce raw milk for human consumption don't have to artificially boost milk production because the raw dairy is financially viable due to demand.
+Healthier cows means no need for antibiotics.
+Farmers who produce raw milk for human consumption don't have to artificially boost milk production because the raw dairy is financially viable due to demand.
 The low farm-gate prices force the Australian dairy industry to take all sorts of unhealthy shortcuts that disadvantages, see the article: Soil ecology and nutrient-dense food.
-The image on the right shows the visible difference between grass-fed butter and conventional butter.
+The image below shows the visible difference between grass-fed butter and conventional butter.
 Grass-fed butter is a deep yellow colour high in nutrients.

 Pasture for life

 The Pasture-Fed for Livestock Association in the UK has come up with some good definitions on what wholly pasture-fed produce actually mean and to ensure its integrity.
-In the UK a lot of the meat sold as grass-fed is also fed grain, which is a real headache they are trying to address.
-The organisation started in 2011 and are greatly admired and supported in the UK.
+In the UK a lot of the meat sold as grass-fed, is also fed grain, which is a real headache they are trying to address.
+The organisation started in 2011 and enjoy great support in the UK.
 Read about their standards here.
 In this video at the 18:08 minute time marker John Meadely speaks about the organisation and its activities.
 They have just started a wholly pasture-fed pilot program on Pasture for life milk with a variety of small farms like Smiling Tree farm.
 The images show the difference between grass-fed and pasture-fed.